 DELTA CHI AWARDS

-Each year, Delta Chi recognizes our undergraduate chapters/colonies, alumni chapters, members, and friends for the amazing things they do on campus, in the Fraternity, in their careers, and in society at large.
+Each year, Delta Chi recognizes our collegiate chapters/colonies, alumni chapters, members, and friends for the amazing things they do on campus, in the Fraternity, in their careers, and in society at large.

-Awards are presented during the International Convention on even years or announced virtually on non-Convention years.
-Awards’ descriptions, details, and application processes can be found below.
+Awards are presented during the International Convention on even years and announced virtually on non-Convention years.
+Award descriptions, details, and application processes can be found below.

 Chapter & Colony Awards Undergraduate Chapters/Colonies and Alumni Chapters